Cadet Officer Program

 - Be a full-time student in good academic standing.
 You must maintain full-time student status and have above a 2.5 G.P.A. while in the program.

-To apply for the Cadet Officer Program, contact the Indiana University Police Department located on your campus or go to Jobs@IU.
-Applications are accepted September through February.
-Eligible applicants are interviewed during the Spring semester and cadets are selected in April of each year.
+To apply for the Cadet Officer Program, contact Indiana University Police Department located on your campus or go to Jobs@IU.
+Applications are accepted October through February.
+Eligible applicants are interviewed during the spring semester and cadets are selected in April of each year.
 Those selected will attend cadet training in August, just prior to the start of the fall semester.

 After successfully completing the training, each cadet will return to his or her campus and perform those duties that do not require police authority.
-All cadets are to be briefed in policies of the department and the organization for which they are assigned to work.
-They can enforce those policies as directed but must call for sworn officers to arrest or detain people.
+All cadets are briefed in policies of the department and the organization where they are assigned to work.
+They can enforce those policies as directed, but must call for sworn officers to arrest or detain people.

 Questions?
 Reach out to us.